varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

+   In Varnish terminology, a backend-server is whatever server Varnish talks to to fetch content.
+This can be any sort of service as long as it understands HTTP.
+Most of the time, Varnish talks to a web server or an application frontend server.

-   You almost always want to use VCL: we might as well get started!
+   You almost always want to use VCL so we might as well get started.

    The above example defines a backend named ``default``.
 The name `default` is not special, and the real default backend that Varnish will use is the first backend you specify.

-   You can specify many backends at the same time.
+   You can specify many backends at the same time, but for now, we will only specify one to get started.

 Exercise: Installation
 -----------------------

+You can install packages on Debian with ``apt-get install <package>``.
+E.g:
+``apt-get install apache2``.
+For Red Hat, the tool would be ``yum install
+<package>``.

 #.
-Install "apache2" and verify it works by going to `http://localhost/`
+Install ``apache2`` and verify it works by browsing to `http://localhost/`.
+   You probably want to change ``localhost`` with whatever the hostname of the machine you're working is.
 #.
 Change Apache's ports from 80 to 8080, in `/etc/apache2/ports.conf` and
    `/etc/apache2/sites-enabled/000-default`.
 #.
-Install Varnish:
+Install varnish

-   - Either use ``apt-get install varnish`` for Ubuntu or Debian systems
-   - or ``yum install varnish`` for Red Hat-based systems.

 #.
-Start Varnish with ``service varnish start``, listening on port `80`,
+Modify the Varnish configuration file so Varnish listens on port `80`,
-   management interface listening on port `1234` and with `127.0.0.1:8080` as the backend.
+   has a management interface on port `1234` and uses `127.0.0.1:8080` as the backend.
+#.
+Start Varnish using ``service varnish start``.

 The end result should be: